 He began the long and arduous visitation of an immense archdiocese, studying the language, staying two or three days in each place, often with neither bed nor food.
 He confessed every morning to his chaplain, and celebrated Mass with intense fervor.
 Among those to whom he gave the Sacrament of Confirmation was Saint Rose of Lima, and possibly Saint Martin de Porres.
 After 1590 he had the help of another great missionary, Saint Francis Solanus.

 His people, though very poor, were sensitive, dreading to accept public charity from others.
 Turibio solved the problem by helping them anonymously.

 When Turibio undertook the reform of the clergy as well as unjust officials, he naturally suffered opposition.
 Some tried, in human fashion, to "explain" God's law in such a way as to sanction their accustomed way of life.
 He answered them in the words of Tertullian, "Christ said, 'I am the truth'; he did not say, 'I am the custom."'

-Patron: Peru, Latin American Bishops, Native Rights, (Also, Lawyers may seek his intercession because he was a Lawyer in Spain)
+Patronage: Peru; Lima, Peru; Latin American Bishops, Native Rights; (Also, Lawyers may seek his intercession because he was a Lawyer in Spain)

 Things to Do:

 - See St. Turibius' listing in the Catholic Hierarchy